itsanmoll/Orion-Ai/README.md

-# **🪨 Cosmos.ai**
+# **🪨 TrackSphere**

-Welcome to **Cosmos.ai**—a cutting-edge platform that harnesses artificial intelligence to track satellites, predict solar storms, and display magnetic reconnections in real-time.
-Built for researchers, engineers, and space enthusiasts, Cosmos.ai provides an integrated solution to understand and navigate the complexities of space weather and its impact on Earth.
+Welcome to **TrackSphere**—a cutting-edge platform that harnesses artificial intelligence to track satellites, predict solar storms, and display magnetic reconnections in real-time.
+Built for researchers, engineers, and space enthusiasts, TrackSphere provides an integrated solution to understand and navigate the complexities of space weather and its impact on Earth.

 ## **Overview**

-Cosmos.ai is designed to be the go-to platform for space data analysis, combining the power of machine learning, AI, and real-time satellite tracking.
-With robust predictive models for solar activity and advanced displays for magnetic reconnection, Cosmos.ai offers a unified view of the ever-changing environment of space.
+TrackSphere is designed to be the go-to platform for space data analysis, combining the power of machine learning, AI, and real-time satellite tracking.
+With robust predictive models for solar activity and advanced displays for magnetic reconnection, TrackSphere offers a unified view of the ever-changing environment of space.

 Key features include: